kacperna/Mathman/README.md

 * [Setup](#setup)
 * [Screenshots](#Screenshots)
 ## General info
-Pacman application with educational element coded in C# and tested in xUnit
+Pacman application with educational element, coded in C# and tested in xUnit

 ## Technologies
 Project is created with: